Those-Otter-Programs/spring_boot_3_restfull_api/README.md

 ## Features:

-- Project was written going from a very basic, and simplistic implementation to a more complex, but yet minimalistic implementation, using common Java resources/dependencies.
+- The project evolved from a basic and simplistic implementation to a more complex yet minimalistic monolithic implementation, utilizing the latest versions of common Java resources and dependencies.
+- The objective was to test the new versions of the dependencies mentioned earlier by applying them to a micro-monolithic application.
+This test did not take into account concurrent or parallel access to the application's resources, particularly the database.
+- The decision to use the H2 database was based on its practicality.
+H2 is a relatively simple database, primarily used for testing.
+However, for a micro application like this, it allows us to complete tasks without the need to configure or run additional services or containers.
+It is portable and easy to manage.
-- System implements different profiles and creates databases structures for those different profiles (test, dev, prod), using Flyway migrations and H2 (file-mode) database.
+- The system creates database structures for different profiles (test, dev, prod) using Flyway migrations and an H2 (file-mode) database.
-- Code Coverage: on pom.xml maven-surefire-plugin and with JaCoCo have been configured to run together and generate automatic reports everytime 'mvn test' is run.
+- In the pom.xml file, the maven-surefire-plugin has been configured to work in conjunction with JaCoCo, generating automatic reports whenever 'mvn test' is executed.
-- Mapstruct and Lombok working together along with Lombok Mapstruct Binding.
+- MapStruct and Lombok working together, with the integration of Lombok’s MapStruct binding features.

 ---